You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Microderm is a drug marketed by J And J and is included in two NDAs.

 The generic ingredient in MICRODERM is chlorhexidine gluconate.
 There are fifty-eight drug master file entries for this compound.
-Fifty-nine suppliers are listed for this compound.
+Fifty-eight suppliers are listed for this compound.
 Additional details are available on the chlorhexidine gluconate profile page.

 AI Deep Research